 That really is one of the most difficult questions I am asked.
-I used to stare, dumfounded, at the asker because I never knew what to say.
+I used to stare, dumbfounded, at the asker because I never knew what to say.

 How long have you been a military family member?

-I have been a FM (the military’s acronym for Family Member) for all.
+I have been a military family member all.
 Of.
 My.
 Life.

-Literally.
-I am one of the rare individuals who have my birth certificate in my military medical records.
-I was born in a military hospital to my Airmen parents and now I’m currently the proud wife of a Soldier.
-There was a one month lapse in my FM status, where I went from being my mother’s dependent (I hate that word) to my husband’s.
-So, at the risk of sheer humiliation, I’ve been a family member for 38 years.
+I am one of the few individuals who have my birth certificate in my military medical records.
+I was born in a military hospital to Airmen parents, and now I’m the proud wife of a RETIRED Soldier.
+After 26 years of honorable service, my husband retired, and now we’re living our best life!

-Like most military wives, I will have to admit that this lifestyle is not easy.
-I’m not like many of my sisters in that I have never given birth while my spouse watched on Skype or missed it altogether, but that may be a result of having had twins.
-I have had to celebrate many birthdays, anniversaries, and other milestones alone due to mission demands.
-I have had to watch my Soldier walk away too many times to count.
-I’ve dealt with deployments, isolated short tours, trainings, temporary tours of duty and field exercises that took him away from me more times than I can remember.
+Like most military wives, I have to admit that the lifestyle was not easy.
+I had to celebrate many birthdays, anniversaries, and other milestones alone due to mission demands.
+I had to watch my Soldier walk away too many times to count.
+I dealt with deployments, isolated short tours, training, temporary tours of duty, and field exercises that took him away from me more times than I can remember.

 BUT!
-I wouldn’t change it for the world.
+I wouldn’t have changed it for the world.

 The military has blessed me with some of the most profound, heartfelt friendships I could’ve imagined.
 It allowed me the opportunity to learn recipes from cultures that I can now bring to you.